 SEO Tips: Choosing Relevant Keywords

-Google Analytics has moved to encrypting keyword data for websites.
+Google Analytics has moved to encrypting keyword data for websites (Search Engine Watch).
 Essentially this means that keyword data will not be passed along to website owners.
 The good news is that websites will be less tempted to stuff their articles and content with keywords, giving more favor to sites that organically include them.
 The bad news is that website owners will have a more difficult time understanding what brings visitors to their sites.
 It's akin to batting at a piñata while blindfolded and hoping for some traffic candy to fall out!

 But the fact remains that both marketers and writers will need to still include relevant keywords to their topics and audiences to even hope to be found in any search algorithm.
 Following are some SEO tips to help choose keywords, regardless of what is going on with the world of online search.